camila314/CacaoSDK/README.md

 ### Cacao

 For Cacao, all class variables are accessed via functions and prefixed with an underscore, e.g `GameManager::sharedState()._playLayer()`.
+You can find a full list of these inside the cc_defs.hpp header file

-For a full list of functions, look at the Cacao.hpp header file.
+For a full list of helper functions, look at the Cacao.hpp header file.